How do I check the current status of my VPN tunnel?

 5. Review the Status of your VPN tunnel.

-6. If the tunnel status is UP, then verify that the Details column has one or more BGP routes listed.
+6. If the tunnel status is UP, then verify that the Details column lists at least one BGP route, and then proceed to step 8.

-• Verify that the security groups of Amazon Elastic Compute Cloud (Amazon EC2) instances in your VPC allow appropriate access.
-For more information, see Security groups for your VPC.
+8. Verify that the security groups of Amazon Elastic Compute Cloud (Amazon EC2) instances in your VPC allow appropriate access.
+For more information, see Control traffic to your AWS resources using security groups.

 Related information